hilgers-lab/CIAtranscriptome_assembly/README.md

 ## Run

 Modify the snakemake command in `run.sh` to use parameters that are appropriate for your computing or cluster environment.
+The pipeline uses conda, so be sure to include `--use-conda` in the snakemake command.

-Execute ./run.sh.
+Execute `./run.sh`.

 ## Testing

 You can download a test dataset, for which the `config/units.tsv` is already configured, from Zenodo [here](https://doi.org/10.5281/zenodo.7438383).
-Run `tar -xzvf test.tar.gz` in this directory and run the pipeline using ./run.sh.
+Run `tar -xzvf test.tar.gz` in this directory and run the pipeline using `./run.sh`.